-Taking note of the programme of work of the Committee of Experts on the Transport of Dangerous Goods and on the Globally Harmonized System of Classification and Labelling of Chemicals for the biennium 2013-2014 as contained in paragraphs 47 and 48 of the report of the Secretary-General,
+Taking note of the programme of work of the Committee for the biennium 2017-2018 as contained in paragraphs [...] and [...] of the report of the Secretary-General,1

 Noting the relatively poor level of participation of experts from developing countries and countries with economies in transition in the work of the Committee and the need to promote their wider participation in its work,